musement/api-documentation/Authentication.md

 Authentication is required for each request.
 With it we can grant you the right permissions to navigate and operate our data.
 We follow the oAuth2 standard [RFC-6749](https://tools.ietf.org/html/rfc6749) for authentication.

-We have support for:

-* Client Credentials
-* Resource Owner Password Credentials

-### 1.1 Request
+For a good explanation of OAUTH2 see this page on [DigitalOcean](https://www.digitalocean.com/community/tutorials/an-introduction-to-oauth-2)

+At the moment we support `Client credentials` and `Resource Owner Password Credentials`.

-#### 1.1.1 Client Credentials
+### Client Credentials

-Use this to authenticate yourself with your integration credentials.
-You will have to use two values:

-* client_id
+As described in the previou article this grant type is useful if you don't have any customer context.
+Obtain an `Access Token` is very easy and you just need to send a request to the endpoint `/api/v3/login` specifing you `client_id` and `client_secret`
 * client_secret

+#### Example

 ```
 GET /api/v3/login?client_id={client_id}&client_secret={client_secret}&grant_type=client_credentials
 ```

+And you'll get an access token not connect to a user.

-#### 1.1.2 Resource Owner Password Credentials
+### Resource Owner Password Credentials

 Use this if you want to authenticate a specific customer in a way to allow him to access to his information (like previous orders, profile, preferences, etc)

-In this case you need these values:

-* client_id
-* client_secret
-* username
-* password
+The endpoint is again `/api/v3/login` but this time you need to specify also the `username` and the `password` for the user you want to authenticate

+#### Example

 ```
 GET /api/v3/login?client_id={client_id}&client_secret={client_secret}&grant_type=password&username={username}&password={password}
 ```

-### 1.2 Response
+### Authentication response

-In both cases (if you grant type credentials or password) the response will be:
+All the authentication requests, despite the grant type, has the same response.
+The information you need to save are `access_token` and `refresh_token`.
+The value of `access_token` is the value you have to pass in the `Authentication` header in all your request.

+#### Example

+A response for an authentication request

 ```
 {